 Approved the repurchase of the Company' shares with the maximum number of the Company's Shares to be repurchased being 364,000 (tree hundreds and sixty-four thousands) shares or 0.002% (zero point zero zero two percent) of the entire shares issued and fully paid-up.
-The repurchase of shares for variable remuneration distribution to the management and employees in accordance with POJK No. 30/POJK.04/2017 and will be conducted with due observance of and subject to the prevailing regulations, while the execution authority upon the repurchase of the Company's Board of
+The repurchase of shares for variable remuneration distribution to the management and employees in accordance with POJK No. 30/POJK.04/2017 and will be conducted with due observance of and subject to the prevailing regulations, while the execution authority upon the repurchase of the Company' shares for Variable Remuneration are granted to the Company's Board of